 The use of force by law enforcement personnel is a matter of critical concern, both to the public and to the law enforcement community.
-Officers are involved on a daily basis in numerous and varied interactions and, when warranted, may use reasonable force in carrying out their duties.
+Deputies are involved on a daily basis in numerous and varied interactions and, when warranted, may use reasonable force in carrying out their duties.

-Officers must have an understanding of, and true appreciation for, their authority and limitations.
+Deputies must have an understanding of, and true appreciation for, their authority and limitations.
 This is especially true with respect to overcoming resistance while engaged in the performance of law enforcement duties.

 It is the fundamental duty of law enforcement to preserve and protect all human life (RCW 10.120.010).
-Officers shall respect and uphold the dignity of all persons and use their authority in a bias-free manner.
+Deputies shall respect and uphold the dignity of all persons.

 The proper use of force is essential to ensure impartial policing and build trust in the community.
-While there are circumstances where individuals will not comply with the law unless compelled or controlled by officers through the use of force, officers must remain mindful that they derive their authority from the community and that unreasonable force degrades the legitimacy of that authority (Washington State Office of the Attorney General Model Use of Force Policy).
+While there are circumstances where individuals will not comply with the law unless compelled or controlled by deputies through the use of force, deputies must remain mindful that they derive their authority from the community and that unreasonable force degrades the legitimacy of that authority (Washington State Office of the Attorney General Model Use of Force Policy).

-Vesting officers with the authority to use reasonable force and to protect the public welfare requires monitoring, evaluation, and a careful balancing of all interests.
+Vesting deputies with the authority to use reasonable force and to protect the public welfare requires monitoring, evaluation, and a careful balancing of all interests.

-Nothing in this policy limits or restricts an officer's authority or responsibility to perform lifesaving measures or community caretaking functions or prevents an officer from responding to requests for assistance or service (RCW 10.120.020).
+Nothing in this policy limits or restricts a deputy's authority or responsibility to perform lifesaving measures or community caretaking functions or prevents a deputy from responding to requests for assistance or service (RCW 10.120.020).